 Day 2: All The Steps

 Princes Street and the Princes Street Garden: Princes Street is an iconic street with shops, historic buildings, and restaurants.
 The street, conveniently near Edinburgh Castle and the Royal Mile, is fantastic for people watching.
 Princes Street Gardens is below the castle and runs parallel to Princes Street.
 The garden is so lovely and a complete 180 from the bustling street.
-Here we grabbed sandwiches and just relaxed.
+There we grabbed sandwiches and just relaxed.

-The next portion of our trip was part of a 5-day tour via Haggis Adventures but could also be done as a road trip.
+The next portion of our trip was part of a 5-day tour via Haggis Adventures but this itinerary could also be done as a road trip.
 We loved doing a group tour because of how much additional context we received regarding the places we visited.
 We also met a lot of awesome people and the tour was budget-friendly.
 Our tour guide Don, who was the best, now runs his own tour company that customizes itineraries for small groups.

 Day 3: The Highlands

 Stirling Castle: One of Scotland’s most historically important sites.
+There have been at least eight sieges of Stirling Castle throughout history!

 The National Wallace Monument: The Wallace Monument is a tower commemorating Sir William Wallace, a 13th century Scottish hero (you may recognize the name from the movie Braveheart).

-Kilchurn Castle: A ruined castle along Loch Awe.
+Kilchurn Castle: A ruined castle along Loch Awe

 Inveraray: A town on the shore of Loch Fyne.
 There’s also a castle that’s been featured in Downton Abbey.